aanastasiou/dgtools/doc/source/superstack.rst

 Transpiling superstack to Digirule ASM is relatively straightforward but slightly more complicated than Brainfuck.

+This is because, in Superstack, a language "symbol" implies a small program composed of more than one ASM instructions and the way these are pieced together now starts to become an important factor for memory size (and to some extent performance).

-It would be useful here to further classify commands by arity because it will help in explaining some basic patterns that arise:
+It would be useful here to further classify Superstack's commands by arity because it will help in explaining some basic patterns that arise.
+Arity is jargon for "the number of arguments in a function".

+This classification is as follows:

 +---------+-------------------+----------------------------------------------+
 | Arity   | Stack operation   | Superstack commands                          |